tpisel/deep-learning-challenge/README.md

 ### Optimisation

-An iterative approach was used to tune the model across the following hyperparameters:
+A 3x3x3x3 grid search approach was used to evaluate the model across the following hyperparameters:

-learning rates: `0.001, 0.01, 0.01`
+learning rates: `0.001, 0.01, 0.1`

 batch sizes: `32, 64, 128`

-layer architectures (number of units per layer): `(32, 16), (64, 32), (128, 64)`
+layer architectures (number of units per layer): `(64, 32), (128, 64), (256, 128)`

 activation functions: `'relu', 'tanh', 'sigmoid'`

+The significantly increased number of units per layers is moderated somewhat by the inclusion of a 50% dropout.

 Testing all permutations required generating models across 3^4, or 81 permutations, which was achieved via nesting loops across each list of parameter settings.
-A 5-fold cross-validation approach was also implemented in this search.
+A 4-fold cross-validation approach was also implemented in this search.
 Due to the length of this process, an early stopping function was implemented.
-This meant that even though 100 epochs were specified, training would stop if 10 epochs passed without improvement to the loss.
+This meant that even though 100 epochs were specified, training would stop if 10 epochs passed without improvement to the accuracy.

+The legacy Adam optimiser was chosen due to better performance on ARM64 processors.

 ```
 Iteration 1/81: Learning Rate = 0.001, Batch Size = 32, Layer Config = (32, 16), Activation = relu